Cupcake-Design-System/cupcake-design-system.github.io/content/elements/buttons.md

 ---
 title: Buttons
 layout: docs
-description: Buttons trigger interactions throughout the experience.
+description: Buttons are clickable items used to trigger an action.
+Buttons make common actions immediately visible and easy to perform with one click or tap.
 group: elements
 toc: true
+tabs: true
 sizes:
 - xs
 - sm